 - Details to your account-recovery questions.

 If you are a victim of Identity Theft, reacting quickly may be the most important thing you can do.
-Here are steps you should take to minimize the damage to your personal life:
+There are various steps you should take to minimize the damage to your personal life.